Qqwy/NoMoreOversleeps/README.md

 * Load the sleep schedule from a Napchart link rather than having to configure it by hand
 * GPS tracking of phone so you can see where someone is if they aren't at their computer
 * Tracking function so you can record your sleeping (and possible oversleeping) along with how good each sleep/nap felt
-* Send a message to the polysleeping Discord if you fail to wake up so that you can be really embarrased for being such a huge failure
+* Send a message to the Polyphasic Sleep Discord if you fail to wake up so that you can be really embarrased for being such a huge failure
 * Food tracker so you can monitor what you're eating in case this affects your sleep schedule
 * Productivity tracker so you can input what you're doing in each sleep block to avoid wasting time
 * Integration with EEG to track SWS/REM acquisition